Department of Anthropology

 ANT 3713.
 Anthropology of Material Culture.
 (3-0) 3 Credit Hours.

 Prerequisite: ANT 2043 or ANT 2053 recommended.
 This course surveys the role of material culture in human social systems of the past and present.
 Archaeological, historical, and ethnographic case studies are used to illustrate how the material world is variously woven into the fabric of culture.
-(Formerly titled "Material Culture Systems") Course Fees: LRLF $10.27; STLF $18.48; DL01 $75.
+(Formerly titled "Material Culture Systems.")
+Course Fee: LRLF $10.27; STLF $18.48; DL01 $75.

 ANT 3733.
 Political and Legal Anthropology.
 (3-0) 3 Credit Hours.

 Prerequisite: ANT 1013 or ANT 2053 recommended.
 Comparative political and legal systems; forms of authority, legitimacy, and power.
-Major trends in anthropological thought are explored with emphasis on the political uses of myth, symbol, and ritual.
+Major trends in anthropological thought are explored, with emphasis on the political uses of myth, symbol, and ritual.
 Law and judicial processes are examined in Western and non-Western societies.
-Course Fees: LRLF $10.27; STLF $18.48.
+Course Fee: LRLF $10.27; STLF $18.

 ANT 3803.
 Media, Power, and Public Culture.
 (3-0) 3 Credit Hours.

 Prerequisite: ANT 1013 or ANT 2053 recommended.
 Film and media images facilitate the production, consumption, and circulation of ideas and practices in the United States and cross-culturally.
 The course traces the history and meaning of various communication technologies and their impact on culture.
-It will examine print, film, television, new digital media and the Internet, asking how these are used to create and perpetuate dominant cultural forms as well as how these are appropriated and used by people on the margins as critique and resistance.
-In an increasingly media-dominated world—mass advertising, indigenous film as political resistance, politics as media campaigns, DVD productions by gangs and terrorist organizations—understanding the relationship between media and culture is a critical dimension of the professional knowledge of our future.
-Course Fees: LRLF $10.27; STLF $18.48; DL01 $75.
+It will examine a variety of media to analyze how institutional power is constructed and enforced and the ways media is used to facilitate community-based forms of resistance.
+Course Fee: LRLF $10.27; STLF $18.48; DL01 $75.

 ANT 3823.
 Applied Anthropology.
 (3-0) 3 Credit Hours.

 Prerequisite: ANT 1013 or ANT 2053 recommended.
 Applied anthropology uses anthropological theories and methods to help solve real-world problems.
-Through case studies, this course will explore how, where and why applied anthropology is conducted in each subfield of the discipline.
+Through case studies, this course will explore how, where, and why applied anthropology is conducted in each subfield of the discipline.
 Course materials and assignments will help students identify and develop anthropological skills and experiences relevant to their career aspirations.
-Course Fees: LRLF $10.27; STLF $18.48.
+Course Fee: LRLF $10.27; STLF $18.48.

 ANT 3843.
 Primates of the World.
 (3-0) 3 Credit Hours.